ganeti/ganeti/doc/design-network.rst

   of the current NIC ``link``.
 - Tags

-Each network will be connected to any number of node groups, possibly overriding connectivity mode and host interface for each node group.
+Each network will be connected to any number of node groups.
+During the connection of a network to a nodegroup, we define the corresponding connectivity mode (bridged or routed) and the host interface (br100 or routing_table_200).
 This is achieved by adding a ``networks`` slot to the NodeGroup object and using the networks' UUIDs as keys.
+The value for each key is a dictionary containing the network's ``mode`` and ``link`` (netparams).
+Every NIC assigned to the network will eventually inherit the network's netparams, as its nicparams.

 IP pool management
 ++++++++++++++++++